apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Steelers will head to playoffs despite Sunday night loss**
+**Why Musk Doesn’t Have Access to SpaceX’s Biggest Government Secrets**

-You can read more about it [here](https://www.wtae.com/article/steelers-playoff-bound-2024/63195869).
+You can read more about it [here](https://news.google.com/rss/articles/CBMifEFVX3lxTFBPdW1oQnRfdG5ZaXJFM3FSVTR3bWdXRGtfa0J1aWlpenBmUXU0T3lJZml1RGdxOWdVRGNRTVFLOE16MjRHckZ6QUNhNl80SU5jM1AxTmdvWnhDNlJla2xDWXVYTVlFRkg3X1VyWTJzblJMQmM0U3ZVUVhXWUo?oc=5).

 ## Requirements
 - Python 3.8